Autoclaves

 crawling with all kinds of horrible bugs.
 How filthy and nasty life would seem!
 Just as well, then, that we

-have autoclaves: machines for sterilizing such things as
+have autoclaves: machines for sterilizing things

-Autoclaves have many other scientific uses too.
-Let's take a closer look at what they are
+are relatively economical to operate.
+Let's take a closer look at what they are and how they work!

 in a more extreme form of cooking: to blast the bugs and germs on